frictionlessdata/tableschema-js/README.md

 ### Infer

 Given headers and data, `infer` will return a JSON Table Schema as a JSON object based on the data values.
-Given the data file, data_to_infer.csv:
+Given the data file, example.csv:

 ```csv
 id,age,name